Deathbringer2020/Klingelball-ProgrammBall/README.md

 Connect the Nano with an USB to USB-Mico Cable that can transfere data

-Check if Orange LED is blinking if not double click the button on the nano fast
+Check if Orange LED is blinking; if not double click the button on the nano fast

 Click on upload top left corner (strg + u)